 COVID 19 – Indian Context

 The national lockdown of 21 days, announced on 24th March 2020 by PM Narendra Modi was extended till 3rd May 2020.
-The announcement of the lockdown extension in India has been made on 14th April 2020 by the PM.
+The announcement of the lockdown extension in India was made on 14th April 2020 by the PM.
 The developments regarding the Coronavirus and the pandemic in India are listed below:

 - The first case of the Novel Coronavirus in India was confirmed in Kerala; the patient is a female student at Wuhan University, on 30th January 2020.
 She had traveled back to her home town.